biouno/biouno.github.io/tutorials/tutorial01-jenkins-rscript.md

 print(message)
 ```

-Let's see step by step what is happening here:
+Let's have a step by step walk through this code:

-### R-script reads Jenkins parameters and environment variables
+### Passing Jenkins parameters and environment variables to R

-The **Jenkins environment and build parameters are exported as environment variables** and can be made available to the R-script using the R function `Sys.getenv` [1].

 ```R
 j<-Sys.getenv(c("JENKINS_URL"))